neil-kelsey/pega-agenda/README.md

 ## Project requirements and work done

+All of the work done is documented in this README but I have also made a quick YouTube video explaining the project and this repo which you can find here - https://youtu.be/-1Rnj66YkvY

 Here's the work I've done against the project requirements with explanations of what I've done

 - [x] Build a React-based application using provided content